 Seriously!
 That was all I needed.

 He was detoxing from heroin.
-I`d missed the messy part but I was about to get a preview.
+I`d missed the messy bits but I was about to get a preview.
 We were a shit-storm together.
-The two of us were broken ends, trying to find salvation in one another.
+The two of us were broken ends, looking for salvation in one another.

 Just to re-cap, I left detox and moved in with a complete stranger.
 It all happened within a matter of days.
 My stranger was physically gorgeous and emotionally damaged.
 Damaged, beyond anything I’d ever seen before.

 Reality check.
-Even without cocaine, I wasn’t thinking straight.
+Even without drugs, I wasn’t thinking straight.
 I’d acted impulsively and made a horrible, horrible, mistake.

 Our time together in detox wasn’t his first kick at the can.
 He’d gone many times before that.
 Back then we didn’t have as many options as we do today.